Contrast-Security-OSS/docs/content/user/apps/Flow-map.md

 ## Back-End Systems

 The **Back-End Systems** columns displays each of the system to which your application is connected.
-A solid line with lock indicates that the connection is encrypted; a dashed line is unencrypted or unknown.
+A solid line with lock indicates that the connection is encrypted; a dashed line shows that the connection is unencrypted or the state of encryption is unknown.
 Hover on a system for more details; click on the icon to highlight its connection to other applications.

 ## Connected Applications

-Click the funnel icon select filters...The dropdown menus shows metadata fields for the main application you're viewing (not the connected applications).
+The **Connected Applications** column lists each of the applications that are connected to the primary application by a back-end system.
+To see connected applications that meet specific criteria, click the funnel icon to select filters from the dropdown menu, such as environment, application language and custom tags.
+The menu also shows [session metadata](user-vulnerableapps.html#session) fields for the primary application (not the connected applications), if available.
 Click the **See Flowmap** link to go to the Flow Map tab for that application.

 > **Note:** If a user isn't part of the necessary [access group](admin-manageorgs.html#access) to view details for a connected application, the affected application is omitted from their view in the column.